Shivamroy412/Unfollowers_Instagram/README.md

 # Unfollowers Instagram

-Unfollowers Instagram is a secure script to Instgram load user information for various purposes such as checking users who you follow but they don't follow back.
+Unfollowers Instagram is a secure script to load Instagram user information for various purposes such as checking users who you follow but they don't follow back.

 ## Installation